 Once Upon A Time…

 The story begins in my high school years, with very rare migraines.
 I don’t even remember them, that’s how rare they were, it was an odd one here and there.
-During my early 20s, I might have one in January, nothing in February, another one in March.
-It was sporadic, with months where they’d take a holiday.
+During my early 20s it was sporadic, with a migraine once or twice a year.
 So not that bad at all really.
-Skip ahead to the past couple of years since my first surgery in 2015, and migraines have been a regular feature of my life, gracing my brain with their presence three or four times a week on average.
+Skip ahead to the past couple of years – ever since my first surgery in 2015 – and migraines have been a regular feature of my life, gracing my brain with their presence five times a week on average.
 Sometimes more, not often less.

 The Migraine Experience